RickRoda/RickRoda.github.io/README.md

 __Step 0 - Contact me to obtain the settings.py file.
 App will not run without this and the SECRET_KEY__

-__Step 0.5 - Once you have obtained the settings.py file, place it inside the epic7db folder __
+__Step 0.5 - Once you have obtained the settings.py file, place it inside the epic7db/epic7db folder__

 __Step 1__ - [Install Python 3.6](https://www.python.org/downloads/) or later.